 Read more about Police: Etymology, Personnel and Organization, Varying Jurisdictions, Transnational Policing, Strategies, Power Restrictions, Conduct and Accountability, International Forces

-Famous quotes containing the words civil and/or police:
+Famous quotes containing the word police: